-Due to the novel coronavirus (COVID-19), Pick Up Pennsylvania spring events are cancelled.
-We encourage you to participate in our Pick Up Pennsylvania program this fall.
-Event registration will tentatively open in August and information regarding supplies and supply distribution will be posted as soon as available.
+Due to the novel Corona virus (COVID-19), Pick Up Pennsylvania spring events were cancelled.
+We are encouraging you to participate in our Pick Up Pennsylvania fall program which runs from September 1st to November 30th.
+Event registration is now open.
+Information regarding supplies and supply distribution are posted on our Pick up Pennsylvania page.

 “Let everyone sweep in front of his own door, and the whole world will be clean.”